Home News ISPs warned about not using One Touch Switching

 Ofcom Cracks Down on ISPs Failing to Simplify Broadband Switching

-ofcom, the UK’s communications regulator, has issued stern warnings to several internet service providers (ISPs) for not fully implementing the "One Touch Switch" process.
+Ofcom, the UK’s communications regulator, has issued stern warnings to several internet service providers (ISPs) for not fully implementing the "One Touch Switch" process.
 The new system, which went into effect on April 3, 2023, aims to make it easier for consumers to change their broadband provider.

 Streamlining the Switching Process